Email us at [email protected] to schedule a trial. The first class is always complimentary!

-You are welcome to make up a missed class in any age-level appropriate class within 30-days of the missed class.
+You are welcome to make up a missed class in any age-level appropriate class within 60-days of the missed class on Zoom only.
 Make-ups may be taken in the same genre as a student’s scheduled class, but students are also welcome to explore other genres.
-You are not required to schedule a make-up in advance, but if you do know in advance please do notify us at the front desk or email [email protected] prior to the make up class to ask for the Zoom link.
+Please contact the front desk or email [email protected] prior to the make up class to ask for the Zoom link.

 Email [email protected] or give us a ring at 434.973.2555 and we’ll let your teacher know!

 Charlottesville Ballet is a 501(c)(3) nonprofit organization and part of our mission is to provide access to dance education.
 Financial assistance for tuition to Charlottesville Ballet Academy is available for all families that qualify for assistance.
 If you are interested in applying for Financial Aid, please click this link to submit an application: FA Application

 CBA requires a credit card to be kept on file by all families.
-If you would like to pay monthly tuition with cash or check you may do so, however it will be due by the 15th of each month.
-If tuition is not paid with cash or check, then the credit card on file will be charged on the 15th of every month.
+If you would like to pay monthly tuition with cash or check you may do so, however it must be paid prior to the first of the month.
+If tuition is not paid with cash or check, then the credit card on file will be charged on the first of every month.

 A Spring Performance Fee will be assessed for each student at CBA that participates in the Spring Performance.
-Tickets will be FREE for the performances and families can invite as many guests to participate in this special day to celebrate our dancers.
+Tickets will be FREE for the performances and families can invite as many guests as they’d like to participate in this special day to celebrate our dancers.

 As a non-profit organization, we try to keep costs as low as possible for CBA families.
 The Spring Performance is not a profitable event for Charlottesville Ballet due to the high costs associated with putting on a large scale dance production.
 These expenses include staffing, lighting, sound, rental of backdrops, equipment, as well as the hourly rate to rent the theater for several days (dress rehearsals and performance day).
 The Spring Performance fees help to cover these costs.
 We continually strive to keep fee increases to a minimum, despite increases in costs each year.